Lucop1911/CLI-search-tool/README.md

 # CLI Search Tool

-A fast and flexible command-line tool for searching text in files, filenames, and folder names.
+An incredibly fast and flexible command-line tool for searching text in files, filenames, and folder names.

 ## Installation